 Trans fats – Babies and toddlers do not need trans fats (e.g. margarine).
 You may also see this as ‘partially hydrogenated’ on packets.
 This kind of fat has been modified to be solid at room temperature and lengthens the shelf life of products in which it is used.
 When we eat a lot of trans fats there is an increased risk of systemic inflammation, coronary heart disease, and diabetes.

 There is some controversy about saturated fats and how much we should eat.
 The UK Government recommends men have no more than 30g per day, and women 20g per day, but it’s definitely about the quality of what you eat, and what else you’re eating with it.
-There are no set guidelines for babies and their saturated fats as they still get a lot from milk.
+There are no set guidelines the right amount of saturated fats for babies because they still get a lot from milk.

 What are healthy fats for a baby / toddler?